ShayanHajibagher/voice-chat-app/readme.txt

 For more information, check the README.md inside the cyan.diamond.studio-voice-chat folder.

 IMPORTANT: This software is licensed exclusively for Cyan Diamond Studio production use.
 Please review the LICENSE.md file for terms and conditions.
+IMPORTANT2: this a project that im still working on if you want to support me and this project so i cuntinue it you can buy me a coffee (https://www.coffeebede.com/shayan_hajibagher).

 ========================================